Cut Out Added Sugars - Infographic

 Cut Out Added Sugars

 Added sugars are sugars added to foods and beverages when they're processed or prepared.
-Consuming too much can lead to disease – and even early death.
+Consuming too much can hurt your health and even shorten your life.

 The American Heart Association recommended daily limit for added sugars:

-- Deceptive drinks – flavored milk, sports & energy drinks, sugary soda & tea, sweetened juice
+- Sugary drinks: flavored milk, sports & energy drinks, soda & soft drinks, coffee & tea, juice & fruit drinks

-- Ice-cold candy – ice cream & gelato, frozen yogurt, fruit-flavored popsicles, sherbet & sorbet
+- Frozen treats: ice cream & gelato, frozen yogurt, popsicles, sherbet & sorbet, frozen desserts